astrotars/stream-banking-chatbot/backend/README.md

-# Stream Encrypted Chat w/ Virgil Boilerplate API
+# Stream Encrypted Chat w/ Virgil and DialogFlow Boilerplate API

 > **_This API is not meant for production as there is no auth in place.
 Please
 > use carefully in testing and development environments only!_**

 ## Getting Started

-Create account an account with Stream and Virgil.
+Create account an account and project with Stream, Virgil and DialogFlow.
 With Virgil you need to create a new Application and create new App Keys within that Application.
+For DialogFlow follow this [project](https://github.com/googleapis/nodejs-dialogflow)

 Create a `.env` file within the main directory with the following environment variables found on https://getstream.io/dashboard and